Qbicz/ChibiOS-mems-usb/README.md

 ![alt tag](doc/livePlotExample.png)

+# Quick start for Windows

+1. Clone project
+2. Grab your STM32F4-Discovery and flash it with `bin/STM32/ch.elf`
+3. Download https://sourceforge.net/projects/libusb-win32/ and use its `inf-wizard.exe` to install a driver for the MCU
+4. Run 'python/usbReader.exe' to watch the live plots!
+[To be prepared]

 # ChibiOS
 STM32 runs elegant and simple RTOS, ChibiOS/RT (http://www.chibios.org/dokuwiki/doku.php?id=chibios:book:start).
 ChibiOS project also provides HAL and drivers for all major hardware interfaces.